influxdata/telegraf/plugins/inputs/supervisor/README.md

 # Supervisor Input Plugin

-This plugin gather information about processes that running under supervisor using XML-RPC API
+This plugin gathers information about processes that running under supervisor using XML-RPC API.

-Plugin minimum tested version: 3.3.2
+Minimum tested version of supervisor: 3.3.2

 ## Supervisor configuration

-This plugin needs TCP HTTP server to be enabled for collecting information.
+This plugin needs an HTTP server to be enabled in supervisor, also it's recommended to enable basic authentication on the HTTP server.
+When using basic authentication make sure to include the username and password in the plugin's url setting.
-Here is example of `inet_http_server` section in supervisor config that will work with default plugin configuration.
-It is also recommended to setup basic authentication to http server:
+Here is an example of the `inet_http_server` section in supervisor's config that will work with default plugin configuration:

 ```ini
 [inet_http_server]